-Myopia (nearsightedness) is a vision impairment that causes a person to have difficulty focusing on objects and signs that are far away.
+Myopia (nearsightedness) is a vision impairment that causes difficulty in focusing on objects and signs that are far away.
 The condition is common among children and adults and can occur in one or both eyes.
 When it occurs in both eyes, it is called bilateral myopia.

-Although bilateral myopia affects both eyes, the degree of vision prescriptions may vary between each eye.
+Although bilateral myopia affects both eyes, the degree of vision prescription for each myopic eye may vary.

 What causes bilateral myopia?

-Bilateral myopia occurs when each eyeball is longer than normal, or when the cornea and/or lens is curved too much to align with the length of each eyeball.
+Bilateral myopia occurs when each eyeball is longer than normal, or when the cornea and/or lens is too curved.
+In rare cases, it can be due to the location of the lens and cornea relative to each other.
 A combination of these factors can also be responsible for bilateral myopia.

 Symptoms of bilateral myopia

-Bilateral myopia affects visual acuity in both eyes, meaning symptoms are usually experienced in both eyes at the same time.
+Bilateral myopia affects visual acuity in both eyes.
+This means symptoms are usually experienced in both eyes at the same time.
 Some common symptoms of bilateral myopia include:

-Vision changes with age, so these symptoms can reoccur over time, which is often an indicator that your vision prescription needs to be updated.
+Vision changes with age, so these symptoms can reoccur over time.
+This is often an indicator that your vision prescription needs to be updated.
 In some cases, vision may become weaker in one eye over time while the other eye remains the same.

 How is bilateral myopia diagnosed?